+Antiferromagnetic (AFM) materials offer a lot of advantages over ferromagnetic (FM) materials: They are less susceptible against disturbing external magnetic fields, neighboring structures do not couple magnetostatically, they exhibit a much faster dynamics, and there is a greater choice of insulating antiferromagnetic materials than of ferromagnetic ones.
 Despite its technological importance for the development of advanced magnetic data storage devices and extensive studies, the details of the magnetic interface coupling between antiferromagnets and ferromagnets have remained concealed.
 This is in part due to the incomplete characterization of the interface in the sputtered polycrystalline samples that are typically used.
-Characterization and control of the interface structure and morphology at the atomic level is indeed the important issue, because the atomic spins in an antiferromagnet change their direction on the lengthscale of nearest atomic distances.
+Characterization and control of the interface structure and morphology at the atomic level is indeed the important issue, because the atomic spins in an antiferromagnet change their direction on the length scale of nearest atomic distances.

-The behavior of the exchange bias effect of a ferromagnetic/antiferromagnetic bilayer in the presence of a second ferromagnetic layer at the other interface of the antiferromagnetic layer can yield important information about the nature of the pinning of spins in the antiferromagnetic layer.
+The behavior of the exchange bias effect, the unidirectional magnetic coupling of a ferromagnetic layer by an AFM layer, in the presence of a second ferromagnetic layer at the other interface of the AFM layer can yield important information about the nature of the pinning of spins in the AFM layer.
 We have studied (Co/)Ni/Ni25Mn75/Ni(/Co) trilayers, epitaxially grown on a Cu3Au(001) substrate.
 The optional Co layers were used to change the magnetization direction of the Ni films from perpendicular to the film plane into the film plane.
-The exchange bias (bottom part of the graph) of the bottom Ni/Co ferromagnetic film with in-plane magnetization (green curve) nearly does not change upon the deposition of a Ni layer with out-of-plane magnetization on top of the antiferromagnetic Ni25Mn75 layer (red curve), but shrinks drastically once the magnetization direction of the top Ni layer is turned into the plane by a Co overlayer (blue curve).
-We interpret this in a model of competing non-collinear pinning centers throughout the entire thickness of the antiferromagnetic Ni25Mn75 layer.
+The exchange bias (bottom part of the graph) of the bottom Ni/Co ferromagnetic film with in-plane magnetization (green curve) nearly does not change upon the deposition of a Ni layer with out-of-plane magnetization on top of the AFM Ni25Mn75 layer (red curve), but shrinks drastically once the magnetization direction of the top Ni layer is turned into the plane by a Co overlayer (blue curve).
+We interpret this in a model of competing non-collinear pinning centers throughout the entire thickness of the AFM Ni25Mn75 layer.

 M. Y. Khan, C.-B. Wu, and W. Kuch